PhaelIshall/Computational-Linguistics/README.md

 ##Pre-Processing:

 We started by taking a training set of five files taken from the web.
 These files each represent  section or a topic that we will later on use to categorize new data sets.
-The files we used are:
+The files we used are:<return>
-**Background.txt
+*Item 1: Background.txt
-*Conclusion.txt
+*Item 2: Conclusion.txt
 *Results.txt
 *Methods.txt
 *Objective.txt

-**In this program, an excerpt is a sentence and a token is a word.**
+**In this program, an excerpt is a sentence and a token is a word.**<return>
 The first five functions we implemented are concerned with pre-processing, they are the following:

 ```python